Radhakrishnan3101/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

 ## RESULT
-Thus the minimum of three numbers is found by the code
+Thus the python program for finding minimum of three numbers is executed successfully.